diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 uncover how widespread Python class pollution is and to empower developers with tooling to detect vulnerable code.

-Furthermore, this project also aims to generate awareness for class pollution amongst the Python developer community.
+Furthermore, this project also aims to raise awareness for class pollution amongst the Python developer community.
 As previously stated, there has not been previous substantial research on this topic, and therefore